Back pain: Symptom

 Call 911 or emergency medical help or have someone drive you to the emergency room if your back pain:

-- Occurs after a high-impact car crash, bad fall or sports injury
+- Occurs after a trauma, such as a car crash, bad fall or sports injury

 - Causes new bowel or bladder control problems